aman1722/Industry-Buying-Clone/README.md

 Users can browse products on the Shop page, read about the store on the About Us page, and contact the store on the Contact Us page.

 # Contributing
+This Project is made by a team consisting 4 members:-
+1. Aman
+2. Aditya
+3. Nikhil
+4. Md Raza
 Contributions to Unkempt-Snow-4804 are welcome!
 If you would like to contribute, please follow these guidelines:

 # Fork the repository